petaverse-cloud/pv-docs-site/docs/petority/3_features/4_Fence.md

 ![switch](/img/fence/Fence3.jpg)

-Wagguracy's fence feature provides an added layer of safety and control, allowing you to create secure zones for your pets.
+WAGGURACY's fence feature provides an added layer of safety and control, allowing you to create secure zones for your pets.
 By following these simple steps, you can ensure your furry friends stay within safe areas while they explore, giving you peace of mind and enhancing their well-being.